Tritlo/ghc/docs/users_guide/glasgow_exts.rst

     toggled off with this flag.

 .. ghc-flag:: -fsort-by-size-substitutions
-    :shortdesc: The default sort.
-Sorts by how big the types the quantified type variables in the type of the function would have to be in order to match the type of the hole.
+    :shortdesc: Sort valid substitutions by size.
     :type: dynamic
     :reverse: -fno-sort-by-size-substitutions

     :default: on

+    Sorts by how big the types the quantified type variables in the type of the function would have to be in order to match the type of the hole.

 .. ghc-flag:: -fsort-by-subsumption-substitutions
-    :shortdesc: An alternative sort.
-Sorts by checking which substitutions subsume other substitutions, such that if substitution a could be used as substitutions for substitution b, then b appears before a in the output.
-It is more precise than the default sort, but also a lot slower, since a subsumption check has to be run for each pair of valid substitutions.
+    :shortdesc: Sort valid substitutions by subsumption.
     :type: dynamic
     :reverse: -fno-sort-by-subsumption-substitutions

     :default: off

+    An alternative sort.
+Sorts by checking which substitutions subsume other substitutions, such that if substitution a could be used as substitutions for substitution b, then b appears before a in the output.
+It is more precise than the default sort, but also a lot slower, since a subsumption check has to be run for each pair of valid substitutions.

 .. _partial-type-signatures: